Royal Botanic Gardens, Kew (2014)

 The IUCN Red List, the foremost authority on extinction risk assessment for the Earth’s organisms, contains relatively few plant species.
 This is not necessarily because fewer plants than animals are threatened, but reflects a bias in our knowledge of plant populations; as few as ~6% of plant species have been formally assessed worldwide.
 Progress to correct this bias has been slow, particularly in areas of greatest need, such as Madagascar.
 The island nation boasts extremely high native plant diversity, and 9 out of every 10 plant species are found nowhere else in the world.
 The unique flora provides fundamental support services to community and wildlife, but habitat loss and other threats endanger the ecosystems of Madagascar, which, once lost to Madagascar, are lost to the entire planet.
 Conservation interventions currently lack sufficient baseline information regarding which plants are threatened and where, primarily because Madagascar needs more resources and technical capacity to effectively apply the Red List system.
 However, recent developments in bioinformatics, web-mapping, and citizen science provide new tools to transform the Red Listing process, and could accelerate the speed of new assessments, ultimately facilitating more effective conservation actions.

 Key Objectives and Activities

-This project aims to address the ongoing loss of plant diversity in Madagascar by building capacity in Red List assessment theory and application with key partners in Madagascar, including the Kew Madagascar Conservation Centre (KMCC), and through training and practical sessions like a plant BioBlitz.
-The project has three main objectives:
+This project aimed to address the ongoing loss of plant diversity in Madagascar by building capacity in Red List assessment theory and application with key partners in Madagascar, including the Kew Madagascar Conservation Centre (KMCC), and through training and practical sessions like a plant BioBlitz.
+The project had three main objectives:

 - Enhance botanical field work activities and increase the rate of observations of Madagascan flora through the use of smartphones and citizen science tools and techniques.